incubyte/incubyte.github.io/content/blog/everything-is-an-object-in-ruby.md

 "hello".class  # => String
 ```

 As you can see, the .class method returns the class of the object, confirming that numbers and strings are instances of their respective classes.
-This makes sense—after all, an integer like 5 is an instance of the Integer class, and "hello" is an instance of the String class.
+This makes sense—after all, an integer 5 is an instance of the Integer class, and "hello" is an instance of the String class.

 ## Classes Are Objects Too